daniel2908/ESP32-WEATHER-IOT/README.md

 Little ESP32 IoT experiment

 -Source for ESP32-S2 target and AHT20 temperature sensor<br />
--Node server source for back and front end
+-Node server & client source for back and front end

 No sockets!
 Just a react element :)
 <br />